CYMcolor/ReadMe-Generator/README.md

 Download code from the GitHub repository.
 Have Node.js installed.
 Link to Node.js downloads: https://nodejs.dev/en/download/.
 In a terminal input npm init -y.
 Then in the terminal install inquirer version 8.2.4 by inputting npm install inquirer@8.2.4.

 ## Usage
 Generate a README file by answering a series of prompts.
 It will display in order the project title, description, table of contents, installation, usage, license, contributing, tests, and questions.

-The README will be generated in the assets folder named REAME.md (not to be confused with this README).
+To run the program, in a terminal input node index and then the prompts will appear.
+Type an answer (unless told otherwise) and hit enter to continue to next prompt.
+If the user does not want to fill out a prompt it can be left empty.
+Once all the prompts are done, the terminal will say "Succsess!".
+The README will be generated in the assets folder as REAME.md (not to be confused with this README).
+The user can use this program at any time, but the previous README will be overwritten.

 If the title is left blank, the title will have template version.
 If a section is left blank, then it will not appear on the generated README nor will it appear on the table of contents section.
 The table of contents section will have a link to the respective sections for quick access.